Amelia International Conservation Studies

 • Arab-Norman Sicily

-12) Gothic architecture
+8. A) Gothic architecture

-o Arches, vaults, flying buttresses and pinnacles
+• Building techniques (Arches, vaults, flying buttresses and pinnacles)

 • Origin of Gothic: L'Ile de France

-• Italy and Umbria
+• Italy and Umbria, Venice, Siena, Milan

-13) Late Gothic architecture
+B) Late Gothic architecture

 • Catalonia and Aragon